 You can buy your subscription securely on their website using major credit cards, PayPal, or Bitcoin.

 They also offer a 45-day money-back guarantee if you aren’t satisfied with their services.
 No questions asked and there is no need to provide any details or evidence for your dissatisfaction with the product.

 That is how confident they are about their product, and we suppose that 36 million users around the world can’t all be wrong.

 CyberGhost’s security protocols are good.
 They claim to offer double 256-bit AES encryption, which means that both the authentication connection is encrypted as well as the VPN connection.
 This is the default for subscribers and you don’t need to do anything special.
 This means fewer leaks and hacks, and fewer chances of your data being exposed.

 There is also a no-logs policy, which means that CyberGhost is not logging your internet activity.
-They do not record IP addresses DNS, queries, browsing history, connection/disconnection timestamps, session durations, bandwidth, or the VPN server that you connect to.
+They do not record IP addresses, DNS, queries, browsing history, connection/disconnection timestamps, session durations, bandwidth, or the VPN server you connect to.

 So, if they were served with a court order to turn over information on their users, they don’t have the information to pass on to authorities.

 CyberGhost VPN, which is owned by the parent company Kape Technologies PLC, has headquarters in Bucharest in Romania, and so they are subject to Romanian laws.
 This is a good thing as far as a VPN is concerned as Romanian laws strongly support the right to digital privacy.